mamintoosi-papers-codes/House2Vec/README.md

 ## Abstract

-Traditional house price prediction models often rely on tabular features (area, rooms, age, etc.) and use latitude/longitude only as raw spatial features.
-Such approaches fail to capture the **structural relationships** between neighboring houses.
+Traditional property valuation models often rely on tabular features (area, rooms, age, etc.) and use latitude/longitude only as raw spatial variables.
+Such approaches may overlook the **structural relationships** between neighboring properties.

-In this work, we build a **spatial graph of houses**, connecting properties that lie within a predefined geographical threshold.
+In this work, we construct a **proximity graph of properties**, where nodes represent properties and edges connect geographically close neighbors.
 Using this graph, we train **graph embeddings** with both **DeepWalk** and **Node2Vec**.
-These embeddings encode higher-order spatial proximity into dense vectors, which are then combined with conventional house features.
+These embeddings encode higher-order spatial proximity into dense vectors, which are then combined with conventional property attributes.

-We evaluate three regression models (**Random Forest, Linear Regression, Gradient Boosting**) across two real-world datasets (California Housing, Mashhad Housing).
+We evaluate ensemble regression models (Random Forest, Gradient Boosting) on two real-world datasets (California Housing and Mashhad Housing).
 Results show that:

-- Graph embeddings **significantly improve predictive performance** compared to raw features.
+- Graph embeddings can provide **useful complementary features** to standard tabular data.
-- For **California**, Node2Vec embeddings outperform both DeepWalk and raw features.
-- For **Mashhad**, DeepWalk embeddings show the strongest improvements.
+- In the California dataset, Node2Vec embeddings show the strongest improvement.
-- Gradient Boosting and Random Forest benefit the most from the enriched feature space, while Linear Regression sees only marginal gains.
+- In the Mashhad dataset, DeepWalk embeddings provide the most benefit.

-This demonstrates the flexibility of graph-based embeddings for **geospatial feature engineering**, offering more robust house price prediction models.
+This demonstrates the potential of graph-based embeddings for **geospatial feature engineering** in property valuation tasks.

 ![](images/proposedModel.png)